-In honor of Black History Month, here are 13 notable landmarks that have contributed to and played a role in preserving Miami’s Black history.
+From theatre venues to safe houses, thriving neighborhoods, and even a courthouse, here are 13 notable landmarks that have played a role in Miami’s Black history.
 So let’s take a look!

 Please keep in mind these details are subject to change.
 Due to COVID-19, social distancing and face coverings may be required.
 Be sure to check local health officials’ safety regulations and each establishment’s website for updated information before making final plans.

 This post contains affiliate links, meaning if you buy something through one of these links, I may earn a small commission, at no extra cost to you.
 Please read my full disclosure policy for more information.

 Miami’s longest inhabited neighborhood, Coconut Grove, is a vibrant cultural community largely thanks to 19th-century Black settlers’ influence.